chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 1. Type the command, `chef-automate test -full` and press **Enter**.
 This command runs smoke tests on the setup.

-## Clear the Bare Metal Infratructure
+## Clear the Bare Metal Infrastructure

 {{< note >}}